CMCA Faculty and Staff

 Center for Excellence in Youth Education

 Ms. Davis oversees CEYE programming, supports the CEYE Advisory Council, and works with other related education pipeline efforts throughout ISMMS.
-Ms. Davis has worked in the research field studying determinants of public health in the East and Central Harlem area for the past two years.
+Ms. Davis has worked in the research field studying determinants of public health in the East and Central Harlem prior to her arrival to ISMMS.
 She received her Master's degree in Social Work with a concentration in policy and research from Columbia University.
 Ms. Davis is committed to enhancing the quality of life for these communities through education and medicine.

 Gary Butts, MD

 Senior Associate Dean for Diversity Programs, Policy, and Community Affairs